welbornprod/glader/README.md

 are automatically decided through introspection using Gtk.

 I didn't know this before I wrote it, but this does the exact same thing that `pyqt4uic` and `pykde4uic` do for Qt designer files.
-It reads the glade file's XML, parses it, and uses introspection to generate function stubs for signal handlers.
+It does a little more actually.
+It includes a GUI for previewing/editing, and also generates stubs for the signal handlers.
+It does this by reading the glade file's XML, parsing it, and using introspection to generate the stubs.

 Command Line:
 -------------